 - State or territory nomination points;

-Ranking is an objective and automated process.Invitations for migration under GSM visa categories are issued twice- monthly, on the second and fourth Monday of each month
+Ranking is an objective and automated process.Invitations for migration under GSM visa categories are now issued monthly -see below:

 State & Territory nomination (and shortage lists – see below)